pikapods/docs.pikapods.com/files-database/index.md

 Files starting with a dot (like `.config`) may be hidden in your SFTP client.
 If you don't see any files, try changing the setting to show hidden files.

-## Accessing the pod's database
+## Accessing the Pod's Database

-Advanced users can directly access the database to make small edits or import/export data.
-To access the database, first _Enable Database Access_ in the pod's settings.
-This will display a login link and password.
+Advanced users can directly access the database of certain apps to make small edits or import/export data.

+**Enabling Database Access**

+1. Navigate to **Pod Settings > Database**.
+2. You will find an "Enable Database Access" switch.
+Toggle it to enable or disable database access, depending on your needs.
+3. Enabling it will display a login link and a password.

+> This feature may not be available for all apps.
+Some apps use SQLite databases, which can be accessed using SFTP to retrieve the database file.

+**Security Considerations**

-**For improved security, please be sure to keep this feature disabled when not using it.**
+For improved security, it's essential to keep the database access feature disabled when you're not actively using it.
+This helps protect your data and minimize potential security risks.

 ## Backup of pod data